alexqxu/Space-Themed-Breakout-Game/README.md

         * 4: Health - Add a life
     * The game automatically reads the file and lays the bricks.
 There are six bricks per row and this process is automatic.

-### Impressions
-I thought that this project was quite difficult, given that I had zero experience in JavaFX before this project.
-That meant that it took me quite a long time to get up to speed regarding how to use JavaFX and how it works, before starting to design my game and to guage what is possible.
-In addition, because of this, I was unsure of some aspects of my game plan, becuase I did not know what was possible/what could be easy or hard to implement.
-As a suggestion for future improvement, perhaps assigning JavaFX tutorials before assigning the project plan assignment would be beneficial for students new to JavaFX, and not give them a disadvantage as a result.
-Thank you for grading my project!